kubernetes/enhancements/keps/sig-windows/3636-windows-csi-host-process-pods/README.md

   ```

     - Both the baseline and restricted Pod Security Standards disallows the creation of HPC pods (docs).
-- Create a Windows user with limited permissions to create files under the kubelet controlled path `C:\var\lib\kubelet`
+- Create a Windows group with limited permissions to create files under the kubelet controlled path `C:\var\lib\kubelet` and set the `runAsUserName` field in the PodSpec to that group.

 ### Test Plan